-Parents and/or teachers may refer students to be evaluated or Special Education Services such as Speech Therapy, and other specific learning disabilities.
+Parents and/or teachers may refer students to be evaluated for Special Education Services.
 If you would like to discuss this process please contact your child's teacher and/or school counselor to set up an appointment.

 Behavior Expectations

 Classroom Expectations